 The following rules were initially set up for the Zoom teleconference meeting:

-o Use the “hand-raising” function to enter yourself in the queue to speak (unless otherwise instructed by the session chair).
+Use the “hand-raising” function to enter yourself in the queue to speak (unless otherwise instructed by the session chair).
 If you are dialed in by phone, request your queue position verbally.

-o Stay muted unless you have something to say. (people were muted by default when they join and would need to unmute themselves to speak.
+Stay muted unless you have something to say. (people were muted by default when they join and would need to unmute themselves to speak.
 The chair may mute anyone who is disrupting the proceedings (e.g. by forgetting they have a live microphone while chatting with their family or by causing bad noise or echo).

-o Identify who you are and your affiliation when you begin speaking.
+Identify who you are and your affiliation when you begin speaking.

-o Use your full name and company/organization affiliation in your joining information.
+Use your full name and company/organization affiliation in your joining information.
 We will use the participation list for attendance records.

-o Turn on the chat window and watch for chair communication and side commentary there as well as by audio.
+Turn on the chat window and watch for chair communication and side commentary there as well as by audio.

-o Avoid overloading people’s internet connections, we do not plan to use video for the teleconferencing calls – only voice and screen sharing.
+Avoid overloading people’s internet connections, we do not plan to use video for the teleconferencing calls – only voice and screen sharing.
 Extensive use of screen sharing is encouraged.

 Agenda